Pwd9000-ML/blog-devto/posts/Github-Actions-Shells/Github-Actions-Shells.md

 id: 904114
 ---

-## :bulb: What are GitHub Actions? :bulb:
+## :bulb: What are GitHub Actions?

 [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) helps automate tasks within your software development life cycle.
 They are event-driven, meaning that you can run a series of commands after a specified event has occurred.
 For example, every time someone creates a pull request for a repository, you can automatically run a command that executes a software testing script.
 In fact you can create any sort of creative automation using GitHub Actions.